sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 });
 ```

 Now we can add use the texture in the fragment shader.
-Color values are by default in the range `[0, 1]`, so we'll have to convert the normal values to `[-1, 1]`.

 ```glsl
 // shader.frag